elsiechen/WeatherApp/README.md

 - Toggle displaying the data in Fahrenheit or Celsius.This allows users to choose their preferred unit of measurement and improves accessibility.
 - Display different warning information based on data for uv index while hovering over the info image.
 This provides helpful information and improves the user experience.
 - Form validation with JavaScript using constraint validation API to ensure that user input meets the required criteria.
+- Responsive Web Design using flexbox and media query

 ## Credits